Abdo5200/GradProjectBackend/AWS_SETUP.md

 - Verify access key and secret key are correct
 - Check for extra spaces in application.properties
 - Ensure credentials are not expired

+### Error: "CORS policy: No 'Access-Control-Allow-Origin' header"

+**This error occurs when uploading via presigned URLs from the frontend.**

+**Solution:**
+1. Go to S3 bucket → Permissions → CORS
+2. Add CORS configuration (see "CORS Configuration" section above)
+3. Ensure your frontend URL is in the `AllowedOrigins` list
+4. Make sure `PUT` method is included in `AllowedMethods`
+5. Clear browser cache and retry

+**Common causes:**
+- CORS not configured on the bucket
+- Frontend URL not in AllowedOrigins list
+- Missing `PUT` method in AllowedMethods
+- Typo in the origin URL (e.g., `http://` vs `https://`)

 ## Cost Considerations